KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

-#### Knowledge Requirements Before Attempting to Use CryptoConditions
+#### Knowledge Requirements Before Attempting to Use Custom Consensus

 At this time, the creation of a new CC module is only achievable among experienced C/C++ developers, and who possess a working knowledge of the principles of blockchain engineering.